Drive Trailhead Engagement

 - Highlight Trailhead learning opportunities in your regular communications.

 Now that you know what makes Trailhead such a fun way to learn, it’s time to engage your team.
-Encourage them to continue learning after earning their first badge.
+Encourage them to continue learning after earning their first badge or attending their first class.
 Sometimes people need a little incentive to keep working toward a learning goal.
 If you have to enable a team, use some tried-and-true strategies to keep them going.
 In this unit you learn how companies use Trailhead to make the learning experience fun and engaging.

-Picking up new knowledge and skills is pretty great in its own right, but what if there were a chance to win a prize too?
+Picking up new knowledge and skills is pretty great in its own right, but what if there was a chance to win a prize too?
 There is, with Trailhead Quests.

 A Trailhead quest is a goal with a potential reward at the end, for example, “Earn 10 badges in a month to be entered into a drawing for a gift card.”
 Some of the prizes we’ve offered in the past include: